char998/Copulas-and-Bayesian-Networks/book/NPBN/Correls.md

 :::

 The fact that the rank correlations are algebraically independent is needed to guarantee that the joint distribution of the $n$ variables exists and is uniquely determined.
+This is, not every assignment of rank correlation matrices in the arcs leads to a valid rank correlation matrix.

 ## It's your turn now!